Woman looking at computer, stressed out, biting a pencil.

 BLOCK OUT TIME TO WRITE

 If you want to write a strong grant proposal that gets funded, you’re going to need blocks of uninterrupted time.
 But those blocks of time aren’t going to magically appear on your calendar!
 To ensure you have the time you need, block off all the hours you think it will take you to write each grant proposal.
-Ideally, this time should be scheduled during the days or hours when your writing easily flows and when you’re the least likely to be interrupted.
+Ideally, this time should be scheduled during the days or hours when your writing flows most easily, and you’re least likely to be interrupted.

 HAVE POSTAGE AND PACKAGING SUPPLIES READY

 If you submit a lot of grant proposals that must be mailed, have your postage and packaging supplies ready.
-This will reduce the last-minute stress of running to the office supply store or rushing to get to the post office before they close.
+This will reduce the last-minute stress of running to the office supply store or rushing to get to the post office before it closes.

 For foundation grants, you’ll need basic folders, paperclips, printing paper, a mailing envelope, and pre-paid postage.
-I like to use the U.S. Postal Service’s priority mail flat-rate envelope; a basic folder fits inside the free envelope perfectly and since there’s no weighing required, I buy the required stamps in advance so I can put everything together and drop off at a box whenever it’s convenient.
+We use the U.S. Postal Service’s priority mail flat-rate envelope; a basic folder fits inside the free envelope perfectly, and since there’s no weighing required, we buy the required stamps in advance so we can put everything together and drop off at a box whenever it’s convenient.

 Staying stocked to package and mail government grant proposals is harder, but not impossible.
 Some of the supplies you may need include large binder clips, notebook dividers, blank CDs or flash drives, printing paper, and boxes or large mailing envelopes.